 Get ready for Keto Flu.
 Nip it in the bud before it happens by following these steps.

--Eat potassium rich foods, don’t supplement potassium without checking with your Doctor first.
+-Eat potassium rich foods, don’t supplement potassium without checking with your Doctor and having blood panels done first.

 You CAN do this.
 Keto on.